babooncodes/ParkitectModPreloader/README.md

 3. Make sure your own mod dll is not the same as folder name, otherwise Parkitect will load it first.
 You can rename it like `zMyMod` and it will work.

 # Known Issues
-- Fails to get the list of workshop mods if steam is in offline mod.
+- Fails to get the list of workshop mods if steam is in offline mode.

 # How its done